 Be sure not to just sit there and hope people will talk to you.
 Get a pass that gives you access to any areas where other streamers might be.
 This could be after-parties or lounge areas.
 The other streamers attending are just like so you be the one to break the ice and meet some awesome new people.
 You never know what this may bring you.

 Playing with your viewers is a great concept that you should be doing.
 People like Ninja and DrLupo don’t bother much with rocking it out with fans, but other streamers like AdmiralBulldog and Purge are in touch with the community and it’s a great way to show your viewers some appreciation.

 Video game streamer Purge has schooled rookies of all backgrounds, bringing them on stream and just trying to improve their overall gameplay – genuinely.

-AdmiralBulldog on the other hand has been hilarious for taking under his wing a player and then kidding him around in the most good-humoured way possible for everyone to see.
+AdmiralBulldog on the other hand has been hilarious for taking under his wing a player and then kidding him around in the most good-humored way possible for everyone to see.

 Playing with viewers works and the model has already been proven successful.
 Be sure to consider adding your followers to play games along with you, then you stand a unique opportunity to become even more popular.

 Interact With Your Chat, Frequently.